bug400/pyilper/README.md

 * The virtual devices can be either organized in a compact tabbed view or in independent floating windows
 * The output of the scope or the virtual printer(s) is logged to file(s)
 * Monitoring the status of the virtual HP-IL devices
-* Support for the PIL-Box via serial-over-usb interface
+* Support for the PIL-Box via serial-over-USB interface
 * Support for [virtual HP-IL over TCP/IP](http://hp.giesselink.com/hpil.htm) (dual TCP/IP V4/V6 stack)
 * Support to connect the emulators [EMU41, EMU71 and EMU75](http://www.jeffcalc.hp41.eu/index.html) running on DOSBox to pyILPER.